All properties affected by the Universal Recycling Ordinance must submit an Annual Diversion Plan every year between Oct. 1 and Feb. 1.

 In November 2015, the Austin City Council approved the Construction and Demolition Recycling Ordinance and administrative rules to increase reuse and recycling of materials from construction and demolition projects.

 To meet reporting requirements, a contractor for an Affected Project must submit an online Construction Recycling Report.
 This report is due when the Contractor requests a Final Building Inspection.
 Haulers and facilities receiving the debris can provide the information a contractor needs to complete the report.

-Beginning October 2, 2017, Austin Resource Recovery (ARR) will provide Curbside Composting Collection for approximately 54,000 customers and plans to add all curbside customers to the service by 2020.
+Beginning June 25, 2018, Austin Resource Recovery (ARR) will provide curbside Composting to nearly half of its curbside customers, adding 38,000 new homes to the existing 52,000 already receiving the service.
+ARR plans to add all curbside customers to the service by 2020, pending funding approval by City Council in future years.
 The program collects food scraps, yard trimmings and food soiled paper, and converts them into nutrient-rich compost.
 This program is part of the City of Austin’s Zero Waste goal to divert 90 percent of materials from landfills by 2040.

 Give Us 5 Austin! encourages Austinites to recycle more and to increase recycling in their homes by 5 pounds each month.
 By recycling just 5 more pounds per household, the city will be closer to achieving their goal of Zero Waste!

 Most Austinites* can earn a $75 rebate on a home composting system through the City of Austin Home Composting Rebate Program.
 To qualify, attend a free composting class in the community or watch a class online.
 Then apply!

 *City of Austin customers who pay the Clean Community on their utility bills are eligible.
 See the full Terms and Conditions.